SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 You can also override a subscript declaration inherited from a superclass.
 When you do so, you must mark the overridden subscript declaration with the ``override`` declaration modifier.

+Subscript parameters follow the same rules as function parameters, with two exceptions.
 By default, the parameters used in subscripting don't have argument labels, unlike functions, methods, and initializers.
 However, you can provide explicit argument labels using the same syntax that functions, methods, and initializers use.
+In addition, subscripts can't have in-out parameters.

 You can also declare subscripts in the context of a protocol declaration, as described in :ref:`Declarations_ProtocolSubscriptDeclaration`.